|

 What is distributor-based Automotive Ignition System?

-First, let’s take a quick look at the history of the automotive ignition system.
-Back in the old days, cars used a point/distributor-based ignition system, which relied on a mechanical method to open and close the circuit (make and break the primary circuit) that delivered the spark to the engine.
+Back in the old days, cars used a point/distributor-based ignition system.
+This system relied on a mechanical method to open and close the circuit (make and break the primary circuit) that delivered the spark to the engine.

 Distributor-based ignition Electrical Circuit